 Purple Bed Sheets: Care

 Bamboo fiber is naturally breathable and wicks moisture away from the skin.
-Unlike cotton, bamboo fabric allows moisture to evaporate into the air quickly.
+Unlike cotton, the bamboo fabric allows moisture to evaporate into the air quickly.
 Combined with the grid of the polymer, you get maximum airflow for a mattress.
 Since the top of the Purple mattress isn’t a solid surface like most mattresses, it allows more airflow through your bedding.

 Cons of Purple Sheets